chaosparrot/marithime_talon/README.md

 [] - Zero width space indexation selection fix
 When a zero width space indexation is used, it is possible that a current selection is removed.
 We can fix that selection afterwards so we don't have issues where content is removed unnecessarily

+[] - Add clipboard pasting insert support
+Right now it isn't possible to use clipboard pasting as a way to insert things rather than typing out the characters one by one.
+This makes the insertion slower than it could be.
+This can be done with 'Ctrl+C' and 'Ctrl+V', or 'Ctrl+Shift+C' and 'Ctrl+Shift+V' in terminals.
+Though we probably want to use `action.edit.paste()` to make it compatible with other packages.
+We do need to be aware that in terminals there is a possibility that `Remove trailing white-space when pasting` is turned on, which might cause desyncs.

 #### Programs

 [] - Improved MacOS support